punchcode-fullstack/student-resources/npm/README.md

-## to install packages from package.json
+## to install packages from package.json (inside folder with package.json)

 ```bash
 npm install